 Teams can schedule a virtual commute within Outlook so you set time aside for yourself as you would do during your daily commute.
 The idea with virtual commutes is to create a distinct separation between work commitments and home/family duties to help enable you to switch off after a day of remote working.

-Another enhancement which is being introduced to Microsoft Teams is the reporting dashboard.
+Another enhancement that is being introduced to Microsoft Teams is the reporting dashboard.
 This benefits someone hosting a presentation or Teams live event, enabling the presenter to understand how their participants are engaged.
 It also enables the meeting organiser to manage attendance as it introduces attendee registration with automated emails.

 Microsoft Teams has also made it easier to bring this data into your CRM and marketing automation apps as attendee reporting and scheduling APIs will soon be available.

 Prioritising well-being is very important in our current climate as there is so much uncertainty around COVID-19 and remote working.
 Microsoft has noticed this and taken it on board, therefore, introducing a few new features within Teams focused solely on well-being.

 Microsoft are currently rolling out their virtual assistant Cortana into Teams.
 Cortana is a useful assistant to help you manage your time and stay on top of tasks.
 There are several improvements that are regularly rolled out via Cortana for users to enjoy.
 You can set Cortana up to: